ByteBard7881/Assembly/README.md

 This repository includes various examples demonstrating different aspects of Assembly programming:

-- **Hello World:** A simple program that prints "Hello, World!" to the console.
+- **Binary Shifts:** A simple program that shifts binary from left or right.
 - **Arithmetic Operations:** Examples of basic arithmetic operations (addition, subtraction, multiplication, division).
 - **Loops and Conditionals:** Implementation of loops and conditional statements.
 - **System Calls:** Using system calls for input/output operations.